RIT Safety Plan in Response to the COVID-19 Pandemic

 Wash hands with soap and water for at least 20 seconds

-Cover your coughs and sneezes, and immediately wash or sanitize your hands
+Cover your coughs and sneezes and yawns, and immediately wash or sanitize your hands

 Avoid sharing of personal items